US to block cotton from China region targeted in crackdown

-WASHINGTON (AP) — The U.S. government announced Wednesday that it will halt imports of cotton and tomatoes from the Uighur region of China in its most sweeping action yet to pressure the Communist Party to stop a campaign against ethnic minorities.
+WASHINGTON (AP) — The U.S. government announced Wednesday that it will halt imports of cotton and tomatoes from the Uighur region of China in its most sweeping action yet to pressure the Communist Party over its campaign against ethnic minorities.

-Officials said Customs and Border Protection will use its authority to block products suspected of being produced with forced labor in the Xinjiang region of northwest China.
+Officials said Customs and Border Protection will use its authority to block products suspected of being produced with forced labor to keep out cotton, tomatoes and related products from the Xinjiang region of northwest China.

-The region is a major global supplier of cotton, so the order could have significant effects on global commerce.
-The Trump administration has already blocked imports from individual companies linked to forced labor in Xinjiang.
+Xinjiang is a major global supplier of cotton, so the order could have significant effects on international commerce.
+The Trump administration has already blocked imports from individual companies linked to forced labor in the region, and the U.S. has imposed sanctions on Communist Party officials with prominent roles in the campaign.

+The order will put economic pressure not just on China but major global retailers who unwittingly or otherwise import goods produced by people under conditions that are akin to modern-day slavery.

+“Any global apparel brand that is not either out of Xinjiang already, or plotting a very swift exit, is courting legal and reputational disaster,” said said Scott Nova, executive director of the Worker Rights Consortium, which includes labor and human rights groups.
+“The days when any major apparel brand can safely profit from Xinjiang cotton are over.”

+The consortium estimates the U.S. ban affects about 20% of the global cotton supply.

-Some manufacturers have criticized the use of a region-wide order, arguing it can be hard to ensure tainted raw materials do not enter the supply chain.
+Some manufacturers have argued against a region-wide order, saying it can penalize legitimate producers and because it can be hard to ensure tainted raw materials do not enter the supply chain.
 That is especially true with Chinese cotton that is used to make clothing for export in other countries such as Bangladesh and Vietnam.

+The U.S. imported about $9 billion worth of cotton goods from China overall last year, according to Brenda Smith, the executive assistant commissioner at Customs and Border Protection’s Office of Trade.
+That does not include products from third countries.

+Only about $10 million in tomato products entered the U.S. from China last year, Smith said.

 China has imprisoned more than 1 million people, including Uighurs and other mostly Muslim ethnic groups, in a vast network of concentration camps.
 People have been subjected to torture, forced sterilization and political indoctrination in addition to forced labor as part of an assimilation campaign in a region whose inhabitants are ethnically and culturally distinct from the Han Chinese majority.